dguo/chromatastic/README.md

 ## Build Instructions

 I use the Node version specified in `.nvmrc`.
-Run `$ yarn install && yarn run build:release`.
-This should generate the final JavaScript files and place them in `extension/js`.
+Run `yarn start` to start development.

 To generate a ZIP file for uploading to [Add-ons](https://addons.mozilla.org/), run `$ yarn run release`.

-If you have Python 3 and Docker, you can also run `$ ./dev` for a development

 ## Other Themes